mayukhsil/Disaster_Response_Pipeline-DSND/README.md

 <a name="acknowledgement"></a>
 ## Acknowledgements

-* [Udacity](https://www.udacity.com/) for providing such a complete Data Science Nanodegree Program
+* [Udacity](https://www.udacity.com/) for providing such a great and complete course for learning Data Science.
-* [Figure Eight](https://www.figure-eight.com/) for providing messages dataset to train my model
+* [Figure Eight](https://www.figure-eight.com/) for providing the dataset to train my model

 <a name="screenshots"></a>
 ## Screenshots